nlfiedler/zorigami/NOTES.md

 #### File Restore

-1. Use selected file SHA256 to look up list of chunks.
+1. Use selected file SHA256 to find list of chunks.
-1. Use pack SHA256 to find remote coordinates (bucket and object).
+1. For each chunk, look up the pack record to get bucket and object.
 1. Download pack and verify checksum to detect corruption.
 1. Extract the chunk of the file in the pack to a temporary file.
 1. Repeat for each chunk of the file (finding pack, downloading, extracting).
+1. Sort the chunks by the `offset` value from the file record.
 1. Reproduce the original file from the downloaded chunks.
 1. Apply ownership and mode values according to the tree object.